What-if Analysis: Use Cases for Businesses & Implementation in Microsoft Power BI

 1. Setting up What-if Parameters

-2. Using those parameters inside Data Analysis Expressions (DAX) measures to transform the data
+2. Using those parameters inside Data Analysis Expressions (DAX) measures to transform the data.

-For demonstration purposes, let us assume a scenario where we have data for daily, average demand and supply of electricity.
-Through this data, we can analyze the fluctuations in this demand and supply to predict days where the demand is expected to be greater than the supply for that day.
+For demonstration purposes, let us assume a scenario where we have data for daily average demand and supply of electricity.
+Through this data, we can analyze the fluctuations in demand and supply to predict days where the demand is expected to be greater than the supply for that day.
 For this, let us consider the following fictitious data:

-Power BI for Electricity Demand
+this image shows Power BI for Electricity Demand - What-if Analysis in Power BI

 After loading the data into Power BI, first, we write two measures in DAX to calculate daily demand and supply, as shown below: